intershop/intershop-pwa/CONTRIBUTING.md

 8. Reference the solved issue
 9. Wait for the review
 10. PR is approved, denied (with explanation) or sent back for further information
-11. We are trying our hardest for the fastest possible reviews of pull-request, issues, feedback and any other community interaction.
-However, we can’t guaranty a particular timeframe for every answer.
-We hope you understand and excuse that.
+11. We are trying to react as fast as possible to pull-request, issues, feedback and any other community interaction.
+However, we can’t guarantee a particular timeframe for every answer.
+We hope you understand and apologize for any inconveniences.

 ## Commit Message Guidelines

-In general we comply to the rules and formats of [Conventional Commits](https://www.conventionalcommits.org).
+In general we comply with the rules and formats of [Conventional Commits](https://www.conventionalcommits.org).

-We added the commit message linter [commitlint](https://github.com/conventional-changelog/commitlint) to the project to check wheather commit messages are correctly formatted.
+We added the commit message linter [commitlint](https://github.com/conventional-changelog/commitlint) to the project to check whether commit messages are correctly formatted.

 With [commitizen](https://github.com/commitizen/cz-cli) there is also a wizard available to help you fill out all required information when committing.

 Install with `npm install commitizen -g`.
 Afterwards you can use it by calling `git cz` when you want to commit something.

-There also is a [VSCode extension for commitizen](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen) available.
+There is also a [VSCode extension for commitizen](https://marketplace.visualstudio.com/items?itemName=KnisterPeter.vscode-commitizen) available.